Kempinski, Hoteliers since ... when? Andreas Augustin

 The Wine Tavern:

-The Kempinski era began with a determined Jew named Berthold Kempinski from Breslau (today West Poland), who set out to conquer the capital of the German Reich, Berlin.
-Around 1870 he started a wine store in Friedrichstrasse 178, registered in the register of companies in 1872.
+The Kempinski era began with a determined Jew named Bertold Kempinski from Breslau (now in western Poland), who set out to conquer the soul of the capital of the German Empire, Berlin.
+And he had a hunch that this soul lay in the stomach.
+Around 1870, he opened a wine shop at Friedrichstraße 178, which was officially registered in the commercial register in 1872.
 The wine tavern, operated with his wife Helen, proved to be a lucrative source of income providing the Kempinskis with capital.
 The place soon became too small and having achieved a secure level of prosperity they bought real estate at Leipziger Strasse.

 Die_erste_Generation_des_Traditionsunternehmens_Moritz_Kempinski__1835-1910__sowie_das_Ehepaar_Berthold_Kempinski_1843-1910_und_Helen